PRODYNA-YASM/yasm-api-go/docs/ProjectParticipationAllOf.md

 ### NewProjectParticipationAllOf

-`func NewProjectParticipationAllOf(startdate Date, project Project, experiences []Experience, ) *ProjectParticipationAllOf`
+`func NewProjectParticipationAllOf(startdate string, project Project, experiences []Experience, ) *ProjectParticipationAllOf`

 NewProjectParticipationAllOf instantiates a new ProjectParticipationAllOf object This constructor will assign default values to properties that have it defined,